 The Pole Shift of the TPW kind is independent of the Magnetic Pole shifts.
 I hope to write a separate article on the Magnetic Pole shifts.
 The geodynamo creates the magnetic field of Earth.
 Contrary to common belief the magnetic field of Earth is not like a bar magnet.
 There is an overall dipole component but the overall magnetic energy is non-uniformly distributed on the surface.
 The magnetic poles reversed in the past.
 The magnetic poles move daily.
 In the last 50 years the magnetic north pole has been drifting towards Siberia.
 If this drift continues the magnetic north pole will certainly be in Siberia in the next few decades .

-We do not understand the causes and the details of the geodynamics of this magnetic pole drift.
+We do not understand the details of the geodynamics of this magnetic pole drift.
 One possibility, however, is that the rotational north pole and the magnetic north pole will be aligned due to coupling created by the geodynamics.

 All factors pointing to Siberia as the next location of the North Pole.